 (This won't work as root; do it as an unprivileged user.)
-See Chapter 32 for detailed information about interpreting the test results.
+Chapter 31 contains detailed information about interpreting the test results.
 You can repeat this test at any later time by issuing the same command.

 Installing the Files

-If you are upgrading an existing system be sure to read Section 18.6, which has instructions about upgrading a cluster.
+Note: If you are upgrading an existing system be sure to read Section 18.6 which has instructions about upgrading a cluster.

 To install PostgreSQL enter: